-This post about Pacific Northwest Weekend Getaways for Fall post was originally published October 10, 2018 and was updated August 20, 2021 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about Pacific Northwest Weekend Getaways for Fall post was originally published October 10, 2018 and was updated on September 3, 2022 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 I thought I’d share some cool Pacific Northwest weekend getaways for Fall.

 A lot of these can actually be day trips if you are uncomfortable spending the night anywhere.
 Or you can find a vacation rental near these areas.

 Hopefully, these will spark some wanderlust for traveling through the Pacific Northwest in Fall!

 That’s a tough question!
 The main cities are Portland, Oregon; Seattle, Washington; and Vancouver, B.C.
 But there’s also the incredible Oregon Coast, the beautiful San Juan Islands, Mount Rainier, and so many other awesome places to go in the Northwest.

 The PNW is pretty spectacular any time of year, as long as you don’t mind a little rain.
 Summer is by far the most popular time for tourists to visit.
 However, the actual best time to visit the Northwest is in early fall (September-October).

 The Pacific Northwest has some of the prettiest scenery in the US.
 That’s because there are amazing mountains (like Mount St. Helens and Mount Rainier), beautiful coastlines, tree-filled islands, National Parks, and more.
 A few famous PNW attractions include the Space Needle, Multnomah Falls, Crater Lake, Pike Place Market, and the Butchart Gardens.